mjpritchard/test-decap-help/content/docs/data-transfer/hpxfer-access-role.md

 ## Applying for access

-Some data transfer services are hosted in the [JASMIN Data Transfer Zone]({{< ref "jasmin-external-connections" >}}) for increased performance.
-However, to maintain security in this zone, access is controlled via an additional access role `hpxfer`.
+Some data transfer services are hosted in the JASMIN Data Transfer Zone (a special area of JASMIN's network, located optimally for connections to the outside world via {{<link href="https://www.jisc.ac.uk/janet" cue="true">}}JANET{{</link>}}) for increased performance.
+However, to maintain security in this zone, access to some services is controlled via an additional access role `hpxfer`.
 If you have a login account already, you can apply here for this additional role: